Top

 Steps to File for Divorce in Massachusetts

-- Decide if you’re filing for a fault or no-fault divorce
+• Decide on grounds by determining whether you are filing for a fault or no-fault divorce based on your specific circumstances

 Understanding Grounds for Divorce in Massachusetts